Nenotriple/img-txt_viewer/docs/User_Guide.md

 ### AutoTag
 *(Automatically tag images using ONNX vision models)*

-Use this tool to automatically analyze images and generate tags based on the ONNX vision model.
+Use this tool to automatically analyze images and generate tags using the selected ONNX vision model.

 - **Access:**
   - Via the img-txt Viewer toolbar tab: `AutoTag`